Pepper Beef Pasta

 Method

-Heat a large pan over medium-high heat with olive oil.
-Add the beef mince, season with salt and pepper and cook for 5–6 minutes, breaking it up as it browns.
-Continue cooking until moisture has evaporated and the mince starts to caramelise.
+• Heat a large pan over medium-high heat with olive oil.
+Add the beef mince, season with salt and pepper and cook for 5-6 minutes, breaking it up as it browns.
+Continue cooking until moisture has evaporated, the mince starts to caramelise and it reaches an internal temperature of 71°C (160°F).

-Add onion and garlic and cook for 2–3 minutes until softened and fragrant.
+• Add the onion and garlic and cook for 2-3 minutes until softened and fragrant.

 Chef's Tips